iamkirankumaryadav/Library/Statistics/Important Statistical Terms.md

 - Investigating trends, patterns, and relationships using quantitative data.

 ### Descriptive Statistics
-- Reduce a large array of numbers (rows) into a handful of figures (KPIs) that describe it accurately.
+- Summarize a large array of numbers (rows) into a handful of figures (KPIs) that describe it accurately.
 - Understand what your sample data looks like, summarize the characteristics of a `variable`
 - `Frequency`: Count the observations of each value in a variable ( Histogram or Frequency Table )
 - `Relative Frequency`: Count of each value as a percentage of total.